Using Medical Marijuana for Anxiety Disorder

 A 2013 study published in PubMed reveals a link between weed and anxiety.
 Cannabis is capable of treating anxiety among other conditions.
 Also, other studies show similar results.
 There is a great deal of evidence that supports using the herb for anxiety.
 A similar review published in the same journal explored CBD as treatment.
 Oral CBD showed a significant decrease in test subject anxiety.
 These studies suggest the safe and effective benefits of cannabis treatment.
 Studies show it helps social anxiety disorder when compared to a placebo.
 Of note, the National Institute of Mental Health does not widely recognize cannabis as a typical anxiety treatment.

 The success of prescribed medical weed for stress and anxiety is not under dispute.
 Nonetheless, there is some debate about the components causing the effects.
 The major constituents of the cannabis plant are THC and cannabidiol CBD.
 THC is a known psychoactive and the leading cause of cannabis euphoria.
 The compound activates specific brain centers controlling fear and anxiety.
 This activation is why anxious weed users should not self medicate.
 We suggest buying medical cannabis recommended by a physician using a med card.
-Buying pot from your street dealer could, on balance, worsen your condition.
+Buying pot with unreliable levels of THC from your street dealer could, on balance, worsen your condition.

 Approval of Cannabis for Anxiety